hashicorp/terraform-provider-google/website/docs/d/datasource_tpu_tensorflow_versions.html.markdown

     is not provided, the provider project is used.

 * `zone` - (Optional) The zone to list versions for.
-If it is not provided, the project zone is used.
+If it is not provided, the provider zone is used.

 ## Attributes Reference